orchetect/PListKit/README.md

 1. **Lack of type safety**: it allows the inadvertent injection of incompatible value types, which can lead to unexpected errors when saving a plist file later on, and are difficult to diagnose
 2. **Root-level dictionary access only**, making traversal of nested dictionaries very cumbersome
-3. **Exposes NS value types** which can be a pain to work with
+3. **Deals in NS value types** which is not very Swifty and requires extra boilerplate at every interaction

 PListKit solves these issues by:

 1. Acting as a **safe and convenient** wrapper for  `PropertyListSerialization`
 2. Providing **clean functional syntax** for
-   - easily manipulating nested keys and values
+   - easily manipulating nested keys and values in dictionary trees
    - loading and saving plist files
 3. Dealing in **native Swift value types** for keys and values
-4. **Preventing the inadvertent use of incompatible value types** to ensure unexpected errors do not arise
+4. **Preventing the inadvertent use of incompatible value types** to avoid unexpected errors due to lack of type safety

 ## Installation